MISO: Exploiting Multi-Instance GPU Capability on Multi-Tenant Systems for Machine Learning: : the MI g SO lution

 We set MPS active SM for all jobs at three different percentage levels: 100, 50, and 14.
 The intuition is to vary the amount of SM resources shared by jobs during MPS: at 100, all jobs share access to the full GPU; at 14, all 7 jobs have their own exclusive SM block partitioned by MPS; at 50, it is a middle ground between fully shared GPU SM and exclusive SM for every job.
 We set 7 as the number of columns (jobs) because the A100 GPU allows a maximum of 7 jobs in MIG mode.
 At each knob level, we profile the job execution speed for 10 seconds.
 An example of this speed is the number of mini-batches per second in the training of AI/ML applications.

 Since the prediction model always takes 7 jobs (columns) as input to run in MPS, when there are less than 7 jobs, we pad the job mix with lightweight dummy workloads that we create until there are 7 total workloads.
-We use dummy workload padding instead of padding the input matrix with new columns of 0's because we find that large areas of zero padding greatly increase the training loss. \textit{Memory considerations.} Notice that the output only contains speedup information on \texttt{7g}, \texttt{4g}, and \texttt{3g} slices.
+We use dummy workload padding instead of padding the input matrix with new columns of 0's because we find that large areas of zero padding greatly increase the training loss.

+\textit{Memory considerations.} Notice that the output only contains speedup information on \texttt{7g}, \texttt{4g}, and \texttt{3g} slices.
 This is because some jobs cannot fit in the memory of \texttt{2g} and \texttt{1g}, while all MIG-compatible jobs will fit into \texttt{4g} and \texttt{3g} slices as both of them have the largest memory (20GB) of partitioned slices (\texttt{7g} is unpartitioned).
-For jobs that can fit into the \texttt{2g} or \texttt{1g} slices, we find that as long as we have the output on \texttt{7g}, \texttt{4g}, and \texttt{3g} slices, the \texttt{2g} and \texttt{1g} output can be accurately predicted by a linear regression model from the other three slice types with an $R^2$ score (coefficient of determination) of 0.96. \textbf{Model training. } To train the U-Net model, first, we need to collect training data for random job mixes running on both MPS and MIG modes.
+For jobs that can fit into the \texttt{2g} or \texttt{1g} slices, we find that as long as we have the output on \texttt{7g}, \texttt{4g}, and \texttt{3g} slices, the \texttt{2g} and \texttt{1g} output can be accurately predicted by a linear regression model from the other three slice types with an $R^2$ score of 0.96. \revision{Here $R^2\in [0,1]$ is coefficient of determination, where $R^2=1$ means the regression model can explain all the variations in the data perfectly.} \textbf{Model training. } To train the U-Net model, first, we need to collect training data for random job mixes running on both MPS and MIG modes.
 The data is collected by running randomly generated workload mixes (details in Sec.~\ref{sec:metho}), whose job count ranges from 1 to 7.
 We generate 400 job mixes for each job count number, so in total, we have created 2800 job mixes for training.
 Each job mix is represented as a 3$\times$7 MPS matrix input (with dummy filling) and a 3$\times$7 MIG matrix as the target.
 We also perform data augmentation using the fact that the same set of jobs can be represented in different orders in the input/output matrix, but their MPS/MIG speedups will not change.
 Therefore, we create four extra different column permutations for each job mix -- making the total data count 14,000.
 From the 14,000 data points, we randomly select 75\% as training data and the rest as the validation set.

 We train the model with mean absolute error (MAE) loss and Adam optimizer~\cite{kingma2014adam}.
 These hyperparameters along with others such as learning rate and activation function are selected using the ASHA hyperparameter tuning algorithm~\cite{li2020system} on Ray Tune~\cite{liaw2018tune}.
 The validation loss converges quickly: we train the model for 50 epochs, and the validation loss (MAE) is 0.017, which is 1.7\% over the MIG speedup target range.
 The training is also speedy: each epoch takes 3 seconds on one A100 GPU.